maxng07/packetcap/README.md

 ### To save output to local pcap file
 sudo ./pcapfilter -f "ip and udp port 53" -w test.pcap en0

+### To list all known devices/interfaces on local machine
+sudo ./pcapfilter -d

+### To send captured packet to remote target machine
+sudo ./pcapfilter -f "ip and udp port 53" -r 127.0.0.1:5555 en0 See Wiki for more details

 ## How to Install
 1. Download the binaries from <a href="https://github.com/maxng07/packetcap/releases"> Release </a> Page.
 2. For Windows